Web development, but make it joyful

 Powerful State management with deep reactivity, array mutation support, and even transactions with rollbacks.

-const state = new State({ count: 0 });
+const appState = new State({

 });